SxMShaDoW/lab-aemc-utah/docs/800-intake-approval.md

 > <br/>
 > She is not a Platform Administrator and does not have the 'admin' role in any environment.<br/>
 > <br/>
-> She is responsible for managing requests from App Engine Users, which will trigger automated testing and deployments.
+> She is responsible for managing requests from App Engine Users.
+Her approvals will trigger automation to provision user access, deploy apps to environments, and other activities.
 > </td>
 > </tr>
 > </tbody>